 Whereas his great rival for the throne, Xiang Yu, hailed from an ancient family of patrician military leaders, Liu was an unknown.
 He was born in a small village in the present-day Jiangsu province on the eastern coast of China.
 Home to canals, fisherfolk and small-hold farmers, it was a peripheral region relatively far from the centers of power at Xi’an and the North China Plain.

 Jiangsu province is a watery coastal region, famed for its canals since ancient times.
-This photograph of the historic town of Zhouzhuang is via Wikimedia Commons.
+This photograph shows the historic town of Zhouzhuang

 Sources differ on Liu’s temperament as a child: he is variously described as good-natured, slothful, charismatic, and mediocre.
 His parents’, likewise, are a cipher; even their names are unknown, although they were granted respectful titles upon his coronation (“Sir Liu” and “Madam Liu”).
 They were farmers, working the rice paddies that stretched out from the Yellow River northward over the low swamplands of Jiangsu.